Harlan's Holiday: Stud record

 Harlan's Holiday was the Champion juvenile sire of 2012, a year in which he established a North American record for 2-year-old earnings of $2,954,556.

-Among Harlan's Holiday's progeny are Shanghai Bobby, the 2012 American Champion Two-Year-Old Colt; Denis of Cork, in 2008 a second-place finisher in the Belmont Stakes and third-place finisher in the Preakness Stakes; Willcox Inn, winner of the 2011 American Derby, Hawthorne Derby, and Arlington Classic; and Into Mischief, six times leading sire in north america.
+Among Harlan's Holiday's progeny are Shanghai Bobby, the 2012 American Champion Two-Year-Old Colt; Denis of Cork, in 2008 a second-place finisher in the Belmont Stakes and third-place finisher in the Preakness Stakes; Willcox Inn, winner of the 2011 American Derby, Hawthorne Derby, and Arlington Classic; and Into Mischief, seven straight times leading sire in North America (2019–2025).

 In late 2010, WinStar Farm became a part-owner of Harlan's Holiday, and he was moved to their breeding operation near Versailles, Kentucky.

 Harlan's Holiday's stud career is profiled in the June 22, 2013, issue of The Blood-Horse.

 On November 1, 2013, Harlan's Holiday suddenly collapsed after returning to his stall, having lost use of his hind end.
 His intestine prolapsed from his rectum, and he went into shock.
 After multiple attempts to repair the prolapse, the horse was euthanized.